Sypniewski: Armorial records

 The Sypniewskis use the Odrowąż clan arms.

 NOTE: Polish coats of arms were never provided for individuals or for individual families, but for a much wider group of clans people (a bit like sharing a tartan colour).
 The Polish nobleman added the name of his clan to the family name.
 In addition to the adjectival surname ending "ski" or "cki" meaning 'from' or 'of'.
 The standard form, for example, was "Peter Sypniewski, herbu Odrowąż" or simply "Piotr Odrowąż Sypniewski".
-In this century the surname Sypniewski has been transmuted into the Celtic d'Argantel Odrowąż.
+In this century the surname Sypniewski has been transmuted in Britain into Tymberlake (the old English pre-7th Century "timber" meaning wood or timber, plus "lacu", a lake or stream).

 The book, Galician Nobility, (Galicia was SE Poland as part of the Austrian Empire) lists the arms for Sypniewski (table 449): a family of Polish gentry from the Polish Province (Wojewodztwo) of Prussia, where they are first recorded in 1490.
 Descendant Boniface Sypniewski is entered in the records of Galicia in 1783.
 The coat of arms is Odrowąż.

 Siebmacher's Wappenbuch (Siebmacher's armorial reference book) under Preussischer Adel (Prussian Nobility), records Sypniewski (table 269), a Polish family, connected to the Odrowaz coat of arms, still 20 years ago (at the printing of the above stated book, c.
-1840) in possession of a sizeable piece of farmland.
+1840) in possession of a sizable piece of farmland.
 Coat of arms: Look under Gliscinski III (Odrowaz).